pmem/pmdk/doc/libpmemlog.3.md

 Creation of all the parts of the pool set can be done with the `pmemlog_create()` function.
 However, the recommended method for creating pool sets is to do it by using the **pmempool**(1) utility.

 When creating the pool set consisting of multiple files, the`path` argument passed to `pmemlog_create()` must point to the special *set* file that defines the pool layout and the location of all the parts of the pool set.
 The `poolsize` argument must be 0.
-The meaning of `layout` and `mode` arguments doesn’t change, except that the same `mode` is used for creation of all the parts of the pool set.
+The meaning of `layout` and `mode` arguments doesn't change, except that the same `mode` is used for creation of all the parts of the pool set.
 If the error prevents any of the pool set files from being created, `pmemlog_create()` returns `NULL` and sets `errno` appropriately.

 When opening the pool set consisting of multiple files, the `path` argument passed to `pmemlog_open()` must not point to the pmemlog memory pool file, but to the same *set* file that was used for the pool set creation.
 If an error prevents any of the pool set files from being opened, or if the actual size of any file does not match the corresponding part size defined in *set* file `pmemlog_open()` returns `NULL` and sets `errno` appropriately.